Nalini1998/Website-Music-Band/README.md

 * jQuery - for easy manipulation of HTML documents

 ## Credits
-This webpage was created by an unknown author.
+This webpage was created by [Nalini Vo](https://github.com/Nalini1998).
 The images used in the band section were obtained from CodePen and are credited to the Meow Nalini Music Band.